 So you know keeping existing customers loyal is in your model’s best interest, but that’s far from where the benefits of a dispensary loyalty program end.
 Customer loyalty impacts almost every metric you need to care about for your dispensary, as 75% of US companies with loyalty programs generate positive ROI (something we know quite a bit about).

 That’s because, in a good loyalty program, customers will be glad to participate and drive sales up for you, just by rewarding loyal customers for continuing to re-up at your dispensary.
-Well good news: you're on the right track by looking into customer loyalty programs, because research by Fundera shows:
+Well good news: you’re on the right track by looking into customer loyalty programs because research by Fundera shows:

 People want to be loyal to their favorite brands, and barely even need any reason to be – all the more reason to give them one with a great dispensary loyalty program.
 Cannabis consumers deserve a better experience than fly-by-night shops only in it to make a quick buck.
 You know it, we know it, and so do your customers.

-The best strategy for outreach is getting them to sign up for your rewards program at the POS for the following, painfully logical reason: convincing them to sign up after their purchase allows you to market directly to someone that you already know is interested in your product- that’s priceless exposure you can’t can literally buy (or for an annual fee).
-Offering them rewards for their repeated business will further separate yourself from the competition, both in their minds and in your checkbook.
+The best strategy for outreach is getting them to sign up for your rewards program at the POS for the following, painfully logical reason: convincing them to sign up after their purchase allows you to market directly to someone that you already know is interested in your product- that’s priceless exposure you can’t literally buy (or for an annual fee).
+Offering them rewards for their repeated business will further separate you from the competition, both in their minds and in your checkbook.